 Drake Waterfowl Named Official Apparel Sponsor of Primos TRUTH About Hunting

-FLORA, Mississippi – September ##, 2019 – Primos Hunting, a leading innovator of game calls and hunting accessories, announced Drake Waterfowl, Non-Typical Whitetail and Ol’ Tom are now the official clothing sponsors for Primos’ award-winning TRUTH About Hunting television show, which airs on the Outdoor Channel.
+FLORA, Mississippi – September ##, 2019 – Primos Hunting, a leading innovator of game calls and hunting accessories, announced today that Drake Waterfowl, Non-Typical Whitetail and Ol’ Tom are now the official clothing sponsors for Primos’ award-winning TRUTH About Hunting television show, which airs on the Outdoor Channel.

 There’s something special about Mississippi and its ability to grow roots and connections in the national outdoor industry.
-Both Primos Hunting of Flora, Mississippi and Drake Waterfowl of Olive Branch, Mississippi were founded in the Magnolia State by hunters driven by shared passions.
+Both Primos Hunting of Flora, Mississippi and Drake Waterfowl of Olive Branch, Mississippi were founded in the Magnolia State by hunters driven through shared passions.
 It’s no small wonder that their paths have brought them together.

-“The first thing we started talking about in initial meetings is why didn’t this happen sooner.
+“The first thing we started talking about in initial meetings is why this didn’t happen sooner.
 It’s such a logical partnership,” said founder of Primos Hunting Will Primos.
 “Both of our companies were founded on a passion for making better products which ultimately make hunters more successful in the field.”

 Drake Waterfowl was founded by Tate Wood and Bobby Windham Jr. in 2001 and experienced growth from day one.
+Their targeted approach of supplying purpose driven products helped to fuel the brand and served as the catalyst for their Non-Typical and Old Tom lines of apparel for the deer and turkey hunting markets.

-"We were looking for ways to improve what was out there and identify what was completely missing,” explained Tate, “It turns out there was a lot, and we've worked hard ever since to fill that void.”
-This same approach was taken with the Non-Typical, and Old Tom lines of apparel, in the Deer and Turkey hunting markets.
+"We were looking for ways to improve what was out there and identify what was completely missing,” explained Wood, “It turns out there was a lot, and we've worked hard ever since to fill that void.”

 "Primos was a perfect partner for us, as they hunt everything we make gear for, deer, ducks, turkeys, elk, you name it.
 They are regular guys who love hunting just like us.
 That’s important, because at the end of the day that’s the kind of people we want representing our brands," said Windham.